khalid999devs/Numerical_Project_Team_Smashers/Interpolation/Newtons_Backward/README.md

 ## Newton's Backward Interpolation Theory

-Newton’s backward interpolation is a numerical method used to estimate the value of a function when the required value lies near the end of the given data set.
-It is applicable only when the x-values are equally spaced.
-The method uses a backward difference table, which is formed from the given data by computing successive differences starting from the last data point.
-Using these backward differences, an interpolation polynomial is constructed to approximate the function value.
-Newton’s backward interpolation is commonly used in numerical analysis when interpolation is needed close to the last known value and provides good accuracy under equal spacing conditions.
+Newton's backward interpolation is a numerical method used to estimate function values when the required point lies near the end of equally spaced data points.

+**Key Concepts:**

+- Requires equally spaced x-values
+- Uses backward difference table starting from last data point
+- Best suited for interpolation near the end of data set
+- Constructs interpolation polynomial using backward differences
+- Complementary method to forward interpolation

+**Algorithm Steps:**

+1. Verify that x-values are equally spaced with step size h
+2. Construct backward difference table:
+   - First column: y-values
+   - Calculate backward differences: ∇y[i] = y[i] - y[i-1]
+   - Continue with higher order backward differences
+3. For interpolation at point x near the end:
+   - Calculate s = (x - xn) / h (where xn is last point)
+   - Apply Newton's backward formula:
+     ```
+     P(x) = yn + s×∇yn + s(s+1)×∇²yn/2! + s(s+1)(s+2)×∇³yn/3! + ...
+     ```
+4. Use appropriate number of terms for desired accuracy

+**Advantages:**

+- Excellent accuracy for points near end of data with systematic organized approach
+- Easy to implement for equally spaced data and widely used in numerical analysis

+**Disadvantages:**

+- Limited to equally spaced data points and less accurate for points far from end
+- Backward differences may amplify errors and not suitable for sparse data

 ## Newton's Backward Interpolation Code